Less popular and quieter than its neighbors to the south, Zadar surprises. Here is how to spend 48 hours in Zadar.

 2 Days In Zadar – Day 1

-Spend the entire first day of your 48 hours in Zadar exploring the Old Town, which is where all the action takes place.
-It’s the location of all the town’s historic and modern attractions to speak of, also featuring numerous great bars, restaurants, and cafés.
+Spend the entire first day of your 48 hours in Zadar exploring the Old Town, which is where most of the action takes place.

 Morning

-Head straight to one of Zadar’s most renowned attractions in the morning—the Sea Organ on the Promenade.
 Designed by architect Nikola Bašić, this natural organ consists of a pipe-and-whistle system embedded into perforated stone steps that run down into the sea.
 When the waves push air through the organ, you’ll hear its hauntingly strange chimes.

-Spend some time strolling along Zadar’s waterfront before making your way into the heart of the Old Town.
-Focus on the Roman Forum, an area dotted with Roman ruins, indicating that this is an ancient town, indeed.
+Focus on the Roman Forum, an open-air archaeological site dotted with Roman ruins and freely accessible at all times, which indicates that this is indeed an ancient town.
 Try to find the Pillar of Shame, a stone monument where criminals were shackled and humiliated in medieval times.

 At the Roman Forum, you’ll also find what’s probably the most remarkable historical attraction in Zadar.
 The Church of St. Donat dates from the 9th century, an imposingly massive circular church built with stones from the Roman Forum.